AI executes.

 Direction is the last human domain.
-HAP protects it.
+HAP enforces it.

 Modern AI doesn't wait.
 It predicts, escalates, and acts at machine speed.
 But without human leadership, AI moves into a decision vacuum—substituting statistical probability for the unique human innovation that creates real value.